Azure/eno/docs/reference.md

 ## Synthesizer Basics

-Synthesizers are container images that have one or more implementations of the [KCM Functions API](https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md).
+Synthesizers are container images that have one or more implementations of the [KRM Functions API](https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md).

 For example, one could implement the basics of the API using bash.